jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 • Indicates clear therapeutic goals.

-• Includes concrete examples from the patient’s life.
+• Contains concrete examples from the patient’s life.

 • Can be verified during therapy.